aturner-epcc/uknnss-benchmark-grid/README.md

 ### Benchmark execution

+The following conditions on options and runtime configuration must be adhered to for both the baseline and optiised build:

+- The runtime performance is affected by the MPI rank distribution.
+MPI ranks are specified with the `Grid` option `--mpi X.Y.Z.T` flag.
+To be representative of realistic workloads, the following algorithm **must** be used for setting the MPI decomposition:
+    1. Allocate ranks to T until it reaches 4, e.g. `--mpi 1.1.1.4`.
+    2. Allocate ranks to Z until it reaches 4, e.g. `--mpi 1.1.4.4`.
+    3. Allocate ranks to Y until it reaches 4, e.g. `--mpi 1.4.4.4`.
+    4. Allocate ranks to X until it reaches 4, e.g. `--mpi 4.4.4.4`.
+    5. If further ranks are required, continue to allocate evenly in powers of 2.
+- While `Grid` options can be varied, the `Bnechmark_Grid` software should be run with no additional flags than `--json-out`, which will write the results of the benchmark to a JSON file.
+- A single GPU should be allocated per MPI rank (or GCD in the case of e.g. MI250X).

 Besides the mandatory flags, Grid has many command-line interface flags that control its runtime behaviour.
 Identifying the optimal flags, as with the compilation options, is system-dependent and requires experimentation.
 A list of Grid flags is given by passing